Niemeyer-Research-Group/1DSweptCUDA/README.md

 3. Open the Makefile in the SharedSwept folder and change the compute_ and sm_ numbers in CUDAFLAGS to your compute capability.

 4. Copy the files in the samples/common/inc folder to your default include path or add this folder to your path.
-Euler requires these headers.
+Euler requires these headers, and they're helpful in general.

 5. Make sure the nvcc compiler is on your shell path.
 On Linux it should be in: /usr/local/cuda-7.5/bin